rli128/cse15L-lab-reports/cse15L-lab-report-1.md

 # Setting an SSH Key

-We can create a key from the
+You can create SSH keys so that you don't have to type in your password everytime you want to scp or ssh into the remote server.

 ![My Image](sc-lab-report-1-7.PNG)
 ![My Image](sc-lab-report-1-8.PNG)